top of page

 • Log analysis: Post-contest, AI tools can spot errors or missed opportunities in your logs.

-If you’re serious about contesting, integrating AI into your prep can give you a competitive edge that’s hard to beat.
+If you’re serious about contesting, integrating AI into your station, it can give you a competitive edge that’s hard to beat.

 Eye-level view of a K0UO ham radio operator’s desk with multiple monitors displaying contest data